 Josh Duberman has been an Informationist/ Research Librarian at the NIH Library since May 2005.
 He has a Masters in Library Studies and a bachelor's degree in chemistry, with 18 years of information research experience at Applied Biosystems Inc. (ABI), SRI International, and as a consultant.
 Previously, he was a scientist at Lawrence Berkeley National Laboratory and at Chevron Research.
 He has several patents, and has written numerous articles for professional publications about the information industry, searching techniques and information resources.

 His areas of expertise and research include intellectual property, chemistry, biotechnology, pharmaceutics, engineering, competitive intelligence and technology transfer resources, and information retrieval issues.

 Doug Joubert joined the National Institutes of Health (NIH) Library in 2004.
-He is the Informationist for the Office of the National Coordinator for Health Information Technology (ONC) and the Health Resources and Services Administration (HRSA).
+He is the Informationist for the Office of the National Coordinator for Health Information Technology (ONC), the Health Resources and Services Administration (HRSA), and the Office for Research on Disparities and Global Mental Health (ORDGMH).
 In this role, Doug provides his clients with the following services in support of NIH and HHS missions:

 - Provides comprehensive searching of the scientific and grey literature

 - Develops and conducts individual or group instruction on how to search, collect, and manage scientific and public data, both online and in-person

 - Creates research or news alerts to keep up-to-date on research or topics of interest

 - Assists with manuscript preparation (e.g., selecting an appropriate journal, formatting the paper and references, receiving support for paper submission and more)